AI Agent Smart Contract Exploit Generation: Evaluation

-Across~$432$ experiments, we conducted detailed token consumption analysis for each model, as visualized in Figure~\ref{fig:token_violin_plot}.
-The total token usage patterns reveal variations among models, with Gemini Flash consuming the most tokens per experiment (132M ± 47M) but at the lowest cost (\$0.03) due to competitive pricing, while o3-pro used fewer tokens (74M ± 47M) but incurred higher costs (\$3.59) due to premium pricing.
-The violin plots demonstrate distinct distributions between successful and failed attempts, with successful exploits generally requiring more tokens, suggesting that thorough analysis contributes to higher success rates.
-The total cost across all experiments amounted to \$335.38, with a 16.8\% overall success rate.
+Across~$432$ experiments, we analyzed token consumption per model (Figure~\ref{fig:token_violin_plot}).
+Usage patterns varied: Gemini Flash consumed the most tokens (132M ± 47M) but at the lowest cost (\$0.03) due to pricing, while o3-pro used fewer tokens (74M ± 47M) but at higher cost (\$3.59).
+Violin plots show successful exploits generally required more tokens, suggesting deeper analysis improves success.
+Total cost across all experiments was \$335.38, with a 16.8\% success rate.
+Table~\ref{tab:token_stats} breaks down usage by iteration and token type (prompt, completion, reasoning).
+A consistent pattern emerges: the first iteration consumes the most completion and reasoning tokens as models build initial context, while later iterations use fewer completion tokens but longer prompts as history accumulates.
+For example, o3-pro’s completion tokens drop from 12,161 (±7,208) in iteration 1 to 8,184 (±5,772) in iteration 2, while prompt tokens rise from 5,407 to 10,369.